 God has not put the world to come in subjection to the angels, but of His Son it is written: “you have put all things in subjection under his feet” (Heb.
 2:5-8; Psalm 8:6-8) and the “all things” is listed as all living things – birds, animals and marine life.
 Christ will reign on earth over all things, together with his Immortals who he has brought again from the dead.
 They will share his power and have dominion, as man was created to do (Gen. 1:26).

-In summary, angels are a higher life-form – “mighty ones” (Elohim) who can change the way humans perceive them, or not perceive them at all, as the case may be.
-They are powerful beings who cannot be harmed, can fly like without wings, don’t need food or oxygen to survive, are not subject to the fears and survival instincts that accompany mortal existence – and live in a state of being commensurate with eternal existence, full of joy, strength, internal peace and great power.
+In summary, angels are a higher life-form.
+Paul in 1 Corinthians 15 calls them “celestial bodies” in contrast to our mortal “terrestrial bodies”.
+In the Old Testament, they are called “mighty ones” (Elohim).
+They can change the way humans perceive them, or not perceive them at all.
+They are powerful beings who cannot be harmed, can fly without wings, don’t need food, water or oxygen to survive, are not bound to the earth like we are, do not require shelter from the elements, are not subject to the fears and survival instincts that accompany mortal existence – and live in a state of being commensurate with eternal existence, full of joy, strength, internal peace and great power.
 What a life!

 Who Can God Trust With This Kind of Power?